mschluer/achievements_ios/README.md

 ## Dependencies

+This Application makes use of the following third party libraries:

-- Charts: Visualize the course of the balance in the statistics view accessible from the main menu.
+- Charts: Visualize the course of the balance in the statistics view accessible from the main menu. https://github.com/danielgindi/Charts
-- CryptoSwift: Encrypt and Decrypt Backups with AES.
+- CryptoSwift: Encrypt and Decrypt Backups with AES. https://github.com/krzyzanowskim/CryptoSwift